Skip to Main Content

 • Women 25 years and older with risk factors, like having new partners, multiple partners, or a partner with an STI.

-• Men who have sex with men.
+• Sexually active men who have sex with men.

 What is HIV?

 Human Immunodeficiency Virus (HIV) attacks the body’s immune system.
 If untreated, it can lead to AIDS.
 Right now, there is no cure for HIV.
-But people with HIV who start and continue treatment can live long, healthy lives.
+But people with HIV who start and maintain treatment can live long, healthy lives.
 Treatment with HIV medicines also prevents people with HIV from passing it to a partner.

 Getting Screened for HIV